-Through our Senior Secured Term Loan Credit Agreement, as amended (the "Term Loan Facility") and Senior Secured Revolving Credit Agreement, as amended (the "Revolving Credit Facility" and, collectively with the Term Loan Facility, as amended, the "Facilities"), we borrow funds to make additional investments, a practice known as "leverage," to attempt to increase return to our common stockholders.
-The amount of leverage that we employ at any particular time will depend on our investment advisers' and our board of directors' assessments of market and other factors at the time of any proposed borrowing.
-As of December 7, 2017, total committents under the Facilities are \$302.0 million, comprised of \$200.0 million committed to the Revolving Credit Facility and \$102.0 million committed to the Term Loan Facility.
-With these additional commitments, the Company has exercised the aggregate accordion feature permitting subsequent increases to the Facilities up to an aggregate maximum amount of \$600.0 million.
+Through any credit facility that we may enter into in the future, we may borrow funds to make additional investments, a practice known as "leverage," to attempt to increase return to our stockholders.
+The amount of leverage that we employ at any particular time will depend on our Adviser's and our board of directors' assessments of market and other factors at the time of any proposed borrowing.
 We are also subject to certain regulatory requirements relating to our borrowings.
 For a discussion of such requirements, see "Regulation - Senior Securities" and "Regulation - Small Business Investment Company Regulations."